IRIS089/DjangoTutorial/README.md

-python manage.py runserver - starts the app python manage.py makemigrations - creates the migrations after there are changes to the model python manage.py migrate - runs the migrations scripts created by makemigrations
+python manage.py runserver - starts the app python manage.py makemigrations - creates the migrations after there are changes to the model python manage.py migrate - runs the migrations scripts created by makemigrations python manage.py shell - start the interactive shell that comes with django